Store Launch & Wildfire Relief

 Posted by HPOC Staff on

-To help commemorate National Indigenous Peoples Day, HPOC is pleased to present our latest article featuring Wanuskewin Heritage Park, near Saskatoon.
+To help commemorate National Indigenous Peoples Day, HPOC is pleased to present this article featuring Wanuskewin Heritage Park, near Saskatoon.
 This sacred land has been a gathering place for the Northern Plains Indigenous peoples for more than 6,400 years.
 Now, it is a gathering place for people from all over the world.
 To explain the magnificent work going on at Wanuskewin and what further makes the site so important, Wanuskewin CEO Darlene Brander spoke to HPOC guest writer Stephen Robbins.

 The Maison Dumas in Old Montreal